 For the purposes of presenting the consolidated financial statements in the presentation currency of US dollars, the companies with functional currencies other than US dollars, the assets and liabilities are translated into US dollars using the period-end exchange rate and the operations and cash flows are translated using the average rates of exchange over the period.
-Exchange differences arising when the opening net assets and the profit or loss are translated into US dollars using the company's foreign currency translation reserve in equity.
+Exchange differences arising when the opening net assets and the profit or loss are translated into US dollars are recognized in other comprehensive income and recorded in the Company's foreign currency translation reserve in equity.
 These differences are recognized in profit or loss in the period in which the operation is disposed.